phantomx999/Program-Design/PROJ_02_Feedback.md

   This test was not run because of an earlier failing test.

-+ Skip: Check that file "./src/mia/image_editor_commands.cc" exists.

-  This test was not run because of an earlier failing test.

 + Skip: Ensuring code follows style guide.

   This test was not run because of an earlier failing test.

 + Skip: Check that make compiles.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that file "./build/lib/libimagetools.a" exists.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that file "./build/bin/flashphoto" exists.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that file "./build/bin/mia" exists.

   This test was not run because of an earlier failing test.